Mirzai (garment)

 A mirzai (or mirzaee) was a garment similar to a jacket with "long and loose sleeves and open cuffs".
 It was worn under the jacket by males in the Indian subcontinent in the 19th century.
-The mirzai was sometimes made with cotton padding to protect the wearer from cold.
+The mirzai was sometimes made with cotton padding to protect the wearer from the cold.

 Name and mentions

 Mirzai or mirzāi is a Hindustani language word that means a jacket.
 John Forbes Watson describes a mirzaee in his work titled Textile Manufactures and Costumes of the people of India as a garment of “respectable Mahomedans” and high ranking servants employed by Europeans, who wore the mirzai beneath an outer garment called a kuba, or quba.

 A kufcha was a similar garment with tight sleeves, and dugla was a term for a mirzai that was quilted.